 If you are a DIY type person and have access to a OBD Scanner then this would be the first thing I would use.
 Your scanner will return some live data which would indicate any signs of electrical power loss and could give some hints as to what is happening.

-Next, let’s see what else could go wrong that is software related.
+Next, let’s see what else could go wrong that is software-related.

 Many owners of the newer model F150s have reported software bugs which results in the vehicle to stall intermittently.
 This does not happen on a regular basis and some several thousand miles can pass before the next occurrence.
 The stalling also cannot be replicated easily.
 Some have suggested disabling the Stop/Start feature, however, this doesn’t solve the problem completely.
-Check your trucks VIN number and contact your dealership to confirm you are on the latest software version on your F150.
+Check your truck’s VIN number and contact your dealership to confirm you are on the latest software version of your F150.
 You might have to schedule a software update.

-Section 2 – Auto Stop-Start Function
+Disable the F150 Auto Stop-Start Function

 Another quick DIY solution to resolve the intermittent stalling is to disable the stop/start feature completely.
-Personally, im not a fan of stop/start and always disable it as soon as I step into my truck.
+Personally, I am not a fan of the stop/start feature and always disable it as soon as I step into my truck.
 The problem is that simply pressing the button on the dash is not enough.
 There’s another way.
 I unplugged the smallest plug under the dash in the white box by the brake pedal.
 Others have disabled it by removing that thin black wire at the battery for the BMS.
 I had the very same problem but once I disabled the stop/start it never returned.

 NOTE: If you unplug the wire under the dash you will not have proper trailer lighting until it is plugged back in.
 You perform this at your own risk.